noodlewerk/NWPusher/README.md

 - A device token is unique to both the device, the developer's certificate, and to whether the app was built with a production or development (sandbox) certificate.
 Therefore make sure that the push certificate matches the app's provisioning profile exactly.
 This doesn't mean the tokens are always different; device tokens can be the same for different bundle identifiers.

 - There are two channels through which Apple responds to sent notifications: the notification connection and the feedback connection.
 Both operate asynchronously, so for example after the second push has been sent, we might get a response to the first push, saying it has an invalid payload.
 Use a new identifier for every notification so these responses can be linked to the right notification.

+If it fails to connect then check:

+- Are the cerificates and keys in order?
+Use the OpenSSL commands listed above to inspect the cerificate.
+See if there is one push certificate and key present.
+Make sure you're online, try `ping www.apple.com`.

+- Is the certificate properly loaded?
+Try initializing an identity using `[NWSecTools identityWithPKCS12Data:data password:password identity:&identity]` or `[NWSecTools keychainIdentityWithCertificate:certificate identity:&identity]`.
+Make sure all return `kNWSuccess`.

+- Are you using the right identity?
+Use `[NWSecTools inspectIdentity:identity]` to inspect the identity instance.
+In general `NWSecTools` can be helpful for inspecting certificates, identities and the keychain.

+- Can you connect with the push servers?
+Try `[pusher connectWithIdentity:identity]` or `[pusher connectWithPKCS12Data:pkcs12 password:password]`, it should return `kNWSuccess`.

+If nothing is delivered to the device then check:

+- Is the device online?
+Is it able to receive push notifications from other services?
+Try to get pushes from other apps.
+Many wireless connections work visibly fine, but do not deliver push notifications.
+Try to switch to another wifi or cellular network.

+- Are you pushing to the right device token?
+This token should be returned by the OS of the receiving device.
+Also the push certificate should match the provisioning profile of the app.

+- Does the push call succeed?
+Is there no negative response from the push server or feedback server?
+Both `[pusher pushPayload:payload token:token identifier:rand()]` and `[pusher fetchFailedIdentifier:&identifier apnError:apnError]` should return `kNWSuccess`, but wait a second between pushing and fetching.
+Also try to connect to the feedback service to read feedback.

 Consult Apple's documentation for more troubleshooting tips: [Troubleshooting Push Notifications](https://developer.apple.com/library/mac/technotes/tn2265/_index.html)